These recommended research briefs have been grouped into four categories to make finding what you need as easy as possible.

 - Mental Health Benefits of Connecting with Nature

 - Physical Health Benefits of Connecting with Nature

 This is only a sampling of the growing body of research on the problem of children’s disconnection from the natural world, and the benefits of increased connection.
 Our goal is to provide easy access to key research that can be used in advocacy presentations or to share with colleagues.
-To find more comprehensive listings of research, see the recommended links at the end of this section.
+To find more comprehensive listings of research, see the recommended summaries at the nd of this section.